-Handwoven cotton khadi fabric, woven by a small co-operative cluster in India with the cutest of beach stripes.
-We call it Neapolitan as it resembles that tasty icecream, but in sweeter shades of lilac, lemon, blush pink and peach.
-"Khadi" refers to a traditional handwoven cloth.
+Handwoven cotton khadi fabric, woven by a small cooperative cluster in India with the cutest of beach stripes.
+We call it Neapolitan as it resembles that tasty ice cream, but in sweeter shades of lilac, lemon, blush pink and peach.
+"Khadi" refers to traditional handwoven cloth.

-This has the warm crispness that comes with certain bedding, and has such an authentic hand spun weave that it is like a linen that has softened over time.
-The warp yarns are the same thickness, so you get a consistency with handle and texture across the colours.
-Yet, up close you can see the slight slub in the hand spun yarns that create a slight wave in the cloth.
-"Yarn dyed" refers to the fact that the fabric is woven with coloured yarns, rather than being dyed afterwards.
+This has the warm crispness that comes with certain bedding and has such an authentic hand-spun weave that it is like linen that has softened over time.
+The warp yarns are the same thickness, so you get consistency with the handle and texture across the colours.
+Yet, up close, you can see the slight slub in the hand-spun yarns that create a slight wave in the cloth.
+"Yarn dyed" refers to the fabric woven with coloured yarns rather than being dyed afterwards.

 The fabric has a smooth finished selvedge due to the nature of being woven on hand looms, so you may not even need to seam some garments if the pattern lay is used wisely.
 One side finishes on peach, the other on blush pink.

 The fabric is hand woven on small power looms using sustainable cotton in Southern India.
-Unfortunately as there is little traceability in the bulk fibre purchasing, we cannot know if the fibre is truly organically cultivated.
-The fibre itself is spun within small artisan clusters, and the fabric itself is woven within a community known as a "khadi cluster" in Bengal.
+The fibre is spun within small artisan clusters, and the fabric itself is woven within a community known as a "khadi cluster" in Bengal.

 Turn the machine down to 30 degrees for a more environmentally friendly wash.
 In Europe alone, if every household turned its washing temperature down to 30°C, we could save 12 million tons of CO2 a year.

 We also recommend line drying as this reduces energy usage and looks after your textiles for longer.
 Use a mild detergent, light botanical refresher or even just steam the item you've made in your bathroom after a shower.